Bagging and Random Forests

 OOB Score vs Test Set Score#

-, you will fit it to the
+Now that you instantiated bc, you will fit it to the

 training set and evaluate its test set and OOB accuracies.